Build a UE4 compatible static lib in VS2013

 Configure pugixml

-The library can be configured by editing pugiconfig.hpp
+The library can be configured by editing pugiconfig.hpp.

 Unreal Engine 4 uses the Unicode character set by default (characters are represented by wchar_t